sushanthnandeti/Full-Stack-Notes/README.md

 ## Additional Features:

 ### bcryptjs library is used to hash the password stored in th database.
-This has been implemented to improve the securiy of the users.
+This has been implemented to improve the security of the users.

 ### Additional implementations include security of the accesstokens in the localstorage of the browsers.